subvisual/subvisual.com/src/posts/2024-10-30-a-look-at-liquity-v2-why-the-upgraded-features-matter/index.md

 Why we like this, in a nutshell:

-• Simplified management: Users can easily track the status of their Trove through the NFT, which stores all key information about the collateralized debt.
+• **Simplified management**: Users can easily track the status of their Trove through the NFT, which stores all key information about the collateralized debt.
 This allows for real-time monitoring of each position, including their collateral ratio, debt amount, and accrued interest.

-• Transferability: Unlike traditional borrowing systems where a debt position is tied to a specific wallet, Trove NFTs can be transferred between users.
+• **Transferability**: Unlike traditional borrowing systems where a debt position is tied to a specific wallet, Trove NFTs can be transferred between users.
 This adds an additional layer of flexibility, enabling users to trade or transfer their collateralized debt positions on secondary markets.
 This feature opens up new possibilities for DeFi, where debt positions can be moved across different users or platforms.

-• Batch management: Trove NFTs can also be grouped into batches, allowing users or managers to oversee multiple Troves at once.
+• **Batch management**: Trove NFTs can also be grouped into batches, allowing users or managers to oversee multiple Troves at once.
 Simple, elegant, transparent, and great for institutional investors and large portfolios.

 # A Streamlined Liquidation Process